 Is Your Diet Restrictive?

 Some diet plans are super restrictive, so you can rule them out from the get-go.
 After all, who wants to follow a fat loss program that only allows for a couple of foods to be eaten week after week.
 I love salads as much as the next person, but after a few days, I need something different.
 I’m sure you feel the same.

-Worst of all, the weight usually comes right back on and then some whenever you stop the diet.
-Whether it’s too tough to continue or you reach your target weight, you’ll probably gain all of the weight back plus a few extra inches.
+Worst of all, the fat usually comes right back on and then some whenever you stop the diet.
+You’ll probably gain all of the fat back plus a few extra inches.
 These short-term diet plans are not only unfeasible over the long haul, but they can be unhealthy as well.
 In truth, they’re nothing more than diet fads with high rates of failure.